tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 	DECISION: Now that I've started to standardize hand_check() the code was more readable & customizable before; maybe implement a simple boolean function instead
 	DONE: drop, unlock, lock reversed
 	DONE: reverse put
-	IN-PROC: solve the 'blank response if try to put item in closed container when it's already in the container' (problem in scope_lst() I think)
+	DONE: solve the 'blank response if try to put item in closed container when it's already in the container' (problem in scope_lst() I think)
 		NOTE: turns out blank happens any time you try to put a not-in-scope noun in box
 		NOTE: Appears the cmd_exe() put routine never runs if obj_noun is not in scope???
 		NOTE: works for put "full name" cases but NOT for put "root name" cases